shawnanastasio/ShawnOS/README.md

 The project is very much a work-in-progress at this point and many design decisions regarding the OS are yet to be made.
 Eventually, the project aims to reach a basic level of usability, with a functional console environment and C compiler.

+All code is licensed under the GNU GPL v3 unless explicitly stated elsewhere.

 Building
 ------